Futsch1/form-analyzer/README.md

 This module needs to contain two variables:

-- form_description: The description itself
+- form_fields: The list of form fields
 - keywords_per_page: A list of keywords to expect on each page

-### form_description variable
+### form_fields variable

-This variable is a list of FormItem objects, which each describes a single field in the form.
-Each FormItem object consists of a title and a Selector object.
-The title is the column header in the Excel file and the Selector defines the type of the form item and its location.
+This variable is a list of FormField objects, which each describes a single field in the form.
+Each FormField object consists of a title and a Selector object.
+The title is the column header in the Excel file and the Selector defines the type of the form field and its location.

 **_Important_**:
 Note that the form description greatly affects the result of the form analyzing process.
 The AWS